HackZy01/CEX2DEX-PSP/README.md

 ## Features/automations
 build.sh:
 - Puts you in VIM automatically exactly where you need to modify anything and builds it
+- All the tools you need are right at your fingertips in this repo

 ## Process
 1. Copy PSP Tool to Memory Stick